Oman national under-17 football team

 The Oman national under-17 football team is the under 17 football team of Oman and is controlled by the Oman Football Association.

-Their team got fourth place at the first FIFA U-17 World Cup they participated in at the 1995 FIFA U-17 World Championship, losing 2–0 in the 3rd place playoff to Argentina.
+At the first FIFA U-17 World Cup, the team placed fourth at the 1995 FIFA U-17 World Championship, losing 2–0 in the 3rd place playoff to Argentina.

+Players

+Current Squad

+The following 23 players were selected for the most recent fixtures in the 2026 AFC U-17 Asian Cup qualification.